-- 2.6.1.4.1.
-The ICO will collaborate with the PIHP to ensure that the Level II Assessment is conducted for Enrollees identified through the telephonic screen as needing referral to the PIHP for Level II Assessment. - 2.6.1.4.2.
-The ICO will ensure that the Level II Assessment is conducted for Enrollees demonstrating LTSS needs identified in the Level I Assessment. - 2.6.1.4.2.1.
-The Michigan Medicaid NFLOCD tool will be conducted, as necessary, to determine eligibility for waiver or Medicaid nursing facility services.
-The entity completing the tool will record the findings in CHAMPS for MDCH to make final eligibility determinations and authorize appropriate Tier assignment and ICO Capitation Payment. - 2.6.1.4.2.1.1.
-Final eligibility determinations for NFLOC will be completed by MDCH, or by an independent contracted entity, as directed by MDCH and CMS. - 2.6.1.4.3.
-The Level II Assessment tools determined by MDCH include: - 2.6.1.4.3.1. interRAI home care assessment system (interRAI HC) for Enrollees needing MI Health Link waiver services; - 2.6.1.4.3.2.
-Supports intensity scale (SIS) for Enrollees with I/DD needs;
+- 2.6.5.1.1.
+The Michigan Medicaid LOCD tool will be conducted, as necessary, to determine eligibility for HCBS waiver or Medicaid nursing facility services.
+The entity completing the tool will record the findings in CHAMPS for MDHHS to make final eligibility determinations and authorize appropriate Tier assignment and ICO Capitation Payment. - 2.6.5.1.1.1.
+Final eligibility determinations for LOCD will be completed by MDHHS, or by an independent contracted entity, as directed by MDHHS and CMS.

+2.6.6.
+Level II Assessment